Werkov/Werkov.github.io/_drafts/barcelona.md

   * Don't freak out when it's not dry in the morning -- as it's functional, you can dry it on the body (in given latitude/time of year).
   * Long trousers were deadweight for this time of year and locations.
+  * Mediterranean (Provence) rain: radar cannot be trusted because rain spawns from nothing.
+  * Effects of high gear pedaling: slight lower backpain, sligt arm muscles overload, big problems with tendon of Achilles (might be from previous bruises by pedal on right calf).
+  * 400g of raw torsades is much more than 400g of raw rigatoni (after cooking).
+  * Hotel is better than private hosting in this time of year due to heating and drying options.
+  * Do not install new tube until you identify the cause (a thorn/shard/metal in the tyre).
+  * Mental energy and will are also a resource that can get depleted (trial by punctures).
+  * Riding along the coast with beaches (beach := coast in an urban area) is convenient and often picturesque but the problem is toilet (no natural spots to pee and lots of people everywhere).

 ### Driving